-We're not here to just make a living.
+We're not here to just make a living..
 We're here to make a difference.

-Inclusion is defined as the process of increasing the presence, participation and achievement of all students in schools, with particular reference to those groups of students who are at risk of exclusion, marginalisation, or underachievement (Booth & Ainscow, 2002)
+Inclusion: Inclusion is defined as the process of increasing the presence, participation and achievement of all students in schools, with particular reference to those groups of students who are at risk of exclusion, marginalisation, or underachievement (Booth & Ainscow, 2002)

-Tatuanui School is committed to providing a supportive, inclusive social and learning environment for every child to participate and achieve to their full potential.
+We are committed to providing a supportive, inclusive social and learning environment for every child to participate and achieve to their full potential.
 This means we -

-- 'walk the talk' inclusive practice is visible in our school ethos - Differentiate our programmes to meet teaching and learning needs - Have strong positive working relationships with support agencies
+- Differentiate our programmes to meet teaching and learning needs

+Have strong positive working relationships with support agencies